Shopify/react-native-performance/documentation/docs/fundamentals/render-watchdog-timers.md

 As mentioned in the previous sections, capturing the render-time reports is a two-part process:

-1. starting the timer via the `useStartProfiler` hook or `onAppStarted` native call, and
+1. starting the timer via `useStartProfiler`, `useResetFlow` hooks or `onAppStarted` native call, and
 2. ending it via the `PerformanceMeasureView` component.

 Additionally, one needs to communicate the transitions among the different render passes via the `interactive` and the `renderPassName` props.